OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/partial/screencast/script.md

 Two main messages:

 1. Partial is much more powerful than people think, especially for scientific code.
-We do a lot of the magic in estimagic using partial.
+We do a lot of the magic in optimagic using partial.
 Often people would be surprised that can do so many things without object oriented programming.
 But:

    - "An object is just a poor man's closure" (famous quote with unknown author)